 Wrapping all these layers is a thin, removable cover.
 It’s soft and fairly comfortable, but it is not machine-washable.
 If you happen to spill something, like food or wine, or have a little accident (i.e. child or pet is not potty trained), you should just spot clean the cover with some warm water and a mild detergent.
 That’s the case with most removable covers so it’s not really a big deal.

 As you can probably guess by reading about the construction of this mattress, the Tomorrow Sleep Hybrid has a memory foam feel.
 The bed is extremely comfortable.
-In fact, it’s made our Most Comfortable Mattresses list multiple years in a row now.
+This is certainly one of the most comfortable mattresses, at least in the memory foam varietal.
 Pretty much everyone in our office loves the feel of this bed.

 However, it’s not for everyone.
 You’ll obviously have to really like the feel of memory foam.
 If you prefer more of an innerspring or neutral-foam feel, this bed isn’t for you.

 As you lay down on the bed, you’ll notice it’s very soft, you’ll start to sink in a little and the top layers will sort of hug you.
-As such, you do get a bit of that stuck-in-the-mud feeling.
+As such, it means you will encounter resistance as you rotate from your side to your back, for example.
 The top layers of the bed are also a little slower to respond after releasing pressure, which means active sleepers who switch positions frequently might find it requires a little extra effort to switch from their back to their stomach or vice versa.

 In terms of firmness, we actually think the hybrid medium-firm model is a tad bit softer than what the name implies.
 We’d put it more around a medium on our firmness scale, maybe a little firmer inching towards the medium-firm rating, depending on your weight.
 The medium-soft option, on the other hand, lands closer to a medium-soft (funny how that works out sometimes).